microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-09.md

-# Challenge 09 - Azure Pipelines: OSS Scanning with WhiteSource Bolt - Coach's Guide
+# Challenge 09 - Azure Pipelines: OSS Scanning with Mend Bolt - Coach's Guide

 [< Previous Solution](./Solution-08.md) - **[Home](./README.md)**

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
+This was updated to mend (previously known as whitesource).
+The instruction set should be the same.

-- Here
+- General Guidelines
+  - Install the Mend Bolt extension to the azure devops organization.
+The article in the challenge will have a link to take you there.
+  - Students will need to sign up for a mend account.
+To do this, they will need to go to the ***Organization*** settings and go to the mend tab.
+Students will need to put their information in to activate the account.
+  - Students can now use the mend bolt task in the assistant to add to their workflow.
+  - Once the pipeline finishes running there should be a link in the logs to point them to the mend portal with scan results.